HuzefaC/task-manager-api/README.md

 # task-manager-api
-A complete node.js backend for a task management application.
+API for a task management application.